priv-kweihmann/oelint-adv/README.md

 Rules marked with **[F]** are able to perform automatic fixing

+* oelint.append.protvars - Variables that shouldn't be set in a bbappend
 * oelint.comments.notrailing - No trailing comments allowed, comments should be on a single line
 * oelint.file.includenotfound - File to be included not found
 * oelint.file.patchsignedoff - Patches should contain a Signed-Of-By entry